 - Identify the demanders and suppliers in a financial market

 - Explain how interest rates can affect supply and demand

 - Analyze the economic effects of U.S. debt in terms of domestic financial markets

 - Explain the role of price ceilings and usury laws in the U.S.

-United States' households, institutions, and domestic businesses saved almost $1.9 trillion in 2013.
-Where did that savings go and what was it used for?
+United States' households, institutions, and domestic businesses saved almost $1.3 trillion in 2015.
+Where did that savings go and how was it used?
 Some of the savings ended up in banks, which in turn loaned the money to individuals or businesses that wanted to borrow money.
 Some was invested in private companies or loaned to government agencies that wanted to borrow money to raise funds for purposes like building roads or mass transit.
 Some firms reinvested their savings in their own businesses.

 In this section, we will determine how the demand and supply model links those who wish to supply financial capital (i.e., savings) with those who demand financial capital (i.e., borrowing).
 Those who save money (or make financial investments, which is the same thing), whether individuals or businesses, are on the supply side of the financial market.
 Those who borrow money are on the demand side of the financial market.
 For a more detailed treatment of the different kinds of financial investments like bank accounts, stocks and bonds, see the Financial Markets chapter.

 Who Demands and Who Supplies in Financial Markets?

 In any market, the price is what suppliers receive and what demanders pay.
 In financial markets, those who supply financial capital through saving expect to receive a rate of return, while those who demand financial capital by receiving funds expect to pay a rate of return.
 This rate of return can come in a variety of forms, depending on the type of investment.